Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Entity Recognition Directions Causally Affect Knowledge Refusal

 We hypothesize that entity recognition directions could be used by chat models to induce knowledge refusal.
 To evaluate this, we use a test set sample of 100 questions about unknown entities, and measure the number of times the model refuses by steering~(as in~\Cref{eq:act_steering}) with the entity recognition latents the last token of the entity and the following end-of-instruction-tokens.\footnote{We use a validation set to select an appropriate steering coefficient $\alpha$.
 In~\Cref{sec:examples_steering_coeff} we show generations of Gemma 2B IT with different steering coefficients.
 We select $\alpha \in [400,550]$, which corresponds to around two times the norm of the residual stream in the layers where the entity recognition latents are present~(\Cref{sec:norm_residual_streams}).} \Cref{fig:refusal_plot}~(left) illustrates the original model refusal rate~(blue bar), showing some refusal across entity types.
-We see that the entity recognition SAE latents found in the base model transfer to the chat model and, by increasing the known entity latent activation we are able to reduce refusal in three entity types.
-Conversely, increasing the unknown entity latent induces almost 100\% refusal across all entity types.
+We see that the entity recognition SAE latents found in the base model transfer to the chat model, and increasing the unknown entity latent induces almost 100\% refusal across all entity types in Gemma 2 2B.
+Conversely, increasing the known entity latent activation slightly reduces refusal rates.
 We also include an \textit{Orthogonalized model} baseline, which consists of doing weight orthogonalization~\citep{arditi2024refusallanguagemodelsmediated} on every matrix writing to the residual stream.
 Weight orthogonalization modifies each row of a weight matrix to make it perpendicular to a specified direction vector $\vd$.
 This is achieved by subtracting the component of each row that is parallel to $\vd$: